 - Advocacy for specific policies or causes can be done individually or within larger groups.

-- It’s crucial to not only demand change but also offer solutions and foster relationships.
+- It’s crucial to not only demand change but also offer solutions.

-- Every elected official represents a specific constituency.
+- Every elected official represents a specific electoral district.

 - Reaching out to representatives.